 - The quality of teaching is good.
 Children have extremely positive attitudes towards their play and learning.
-They are inquisitive and remain focused for long periods.
-They listen to and watch adults, and use what they learn from their play to develop new ideas and ways of thinking. - Staff routinely observe and assess children's play and learning.
-This helps them to successfully plan activities and tailor children's individual learning to ensure that all children make good progress. - Good systems are in place to communicate with other early years settings, including schools that children attend, to enable them to have a consistent approach to their learning. - Partnerships with parents are very strong.
+They are inquisitive and remain focused for long periods of time.
+They listen to, and watch, adults and use what they learn from their play to develop new ideas and ways of thinking. - Staff routinely observe and assess children's play and learning.
+This helps them to successfully plan activities and tailor children's individual learning to ensure that all children make good progress. - Partnerships with parents are very strong.
 Staff warmly welcome all parents on arrival and share any necessary information.
-Parents state that they are particularly impressed by the homely approach and calm atmosphere. - The manager has a clear understanding of the strengths and weaknesses of the provision and this enables her to make improvements and secure good outcomes for all children.
+Parents state that they are particularly impressed by the homely approach and calm atmosphere. - The manager has a clear understanding of the strengths and weaknesses of the provision and this enables her to make improvements and secure good outcomes for all children. - Children are happy in this caring, safe and friendly environment.
+They are keen to explore indoors and outdoors.
+They are well motivated in their play.
+Children thrive in the well-organised provision and make good progress in their learning and development.